yaikobzeray/dev-journal/activity_log.md

 Used FastAPI's APIRouter to modularize endpoints by feature domain.
 Cleaner project structure.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 07 February 2024 — Entry 1

+Configured TLS for gRPC in production.
+Used Let's Encrypt certs via cert-manager on K8s.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*